Checkpoints input pipeline state every N steps or seconds.

 Example of checkpointing the training pipeline:

-est = tf.estimator.Estimator(model_fn) while True: est.train( train_input_fn, hooks=[tf.contrib.data.CheckpointInputPipelineHook(est)], steps=train_steps_per_eval) # Note: We do not pass the hook here. metrics = est.evaluate(eval_input_fn) if should_stop_the_training(metrics): break
+est = tf.estimator.Estimator(model_fn) while True: est.train( train_input_fn, hooks=[tf.data.experimental.CheckpointInputPipelineHook(est)], steps=train_steps_per_eval) # Note: We do not pass the hook here. metrics = est.evaluate(eval_input_fn) if should_stop_the_training(metrics): break

 This hook should be used if the input pipeline state needs to be saved separate from the model checkpoint.
 Doing so may be useful for a few reasons: 1.
 The input pipeline checkpoint may be large, if there are large shuffle or prefetch buffers for instance, and may bloat the checkpoint size.
 2. If the input pipeline is shared between training and validation, restoring the checkpoint during validation may override the validation input pipeline.